-- Q: How does this Revalidation Policy affect mortgage transactions? - A: The Revalidation Letter is the official document that updates the previously effective LOMCs.
-It is made available to flood zone determination companies on a biweekly basis so that all mortgage transactions account for revalidated LOMCs. - Q: As a homeowner, suppose I do not agree with the category FEMA assigned to my LOMC? - A: Raise your concerns to FEMA through your community officials. - O: Can LOMRs be revalidated? - A: LOMRs are rarely revalidated (Category 2); they are either placed in Category 1 or 3, or reissued after the FIRM is published. - Q: Can LOMR-Fs be incorporated through Category 1? - A: Yes, however it depends on the magnitude of the LOMR-F and if the flood hazards for the applicable flooding source are revised.
+How does this Revalidation Policy affect mortgage transactions?

+The Revalidation Letter is the official document that updates the previously effective LOMCs.
+It is made available to flood zone determination companies on a biweekly basis so that all mortgage transactions account for revalidated LOMCs.

+As a homeowner, suppose I do not agree with the category FEMA assigned to my LOMC?

+Raise your concerns to FEMA through your community officials.

+Can LOMRs be revalidated?

+LOMRs are rarely revalidated (Category 2); they are either placed in Category 1 or 3 or reissued after the FIRM is published.

+Can LOMR-Fs be incorporated through Category 1?

+Yes, however it depends on the magnitude of the LOMR-F and if the flood hazards for the applicable flooding source are revised.
 Large, multi-lot LOMR-Fs are sometimes incorporated through Category 1.
-Typically, due to scale limitations, most LOMR-Fs will be revalidated through Category 2. - Q: As a homeowner, how can I obtain a copy of a Revalidation Letter or a copy of the original LOMC? - A: This information can be requested from your community's Map Repository or the FEMA Mapping Information Exchange at 1-877-FEMA-MAP.
+Typically, due to scale limitations, most LOMR-Fs will be revalidated through Category 2.

+As a homeowner, how can I obtain a copy of a Revalidation Letter or a copy of the original LOMC?

+This information can be requested from your community's Map Repository or the FEMA Mapping and Insurance eXchange (FMIX) at 1-877-FEMA-MAP (336-2627).